Rights of Man: Welfare

 In the closing chapters of Rights of Man, Paine addresses the condition of the poor and outlines a detailed social welfare proposal predicated upon the redirection of government expenditures.
 From the onset, Paine asserts all citizens have an inherent claim to welfare.
 Unlike such writers as James Burgh who sought to limit assistance to the better behaved segments of the poor, Paine declares welfare is not charity, but an irrevocable right.
 Paine's understanding of welfare seemingly follows his idea of political government.
 He notes, "Man did not enter into society to become worse than he was before, nor to have fewer rights than he had before, but to have those rights better secured".
 In congruence with his previous works, Paine emphasizes the compatibility between individual rights and societal wellbeing.
 He fervently contends that crippling poverty undermines the rights of an individual, and consequently the legitimacy of government.
 Not surprisingly then, Paine staunchly opposed and criticizes the English Poor Laws in place at the time, claiming the laws are highly ineffective and primitive in nature.
 Paine critiques the societal conditions promulgated by the Poor Laws saying, "When in countries that are called civilized, we see age going to the workhouse and youth to the gallows, something must be wrong with the system of government".
 He argues for their complete abolition, and in their place the enactment of a welfare program that assists the young, old, and struggling individuals.
 Paine's welfare proposal is pillared by education and tax reform; the latter was to be accomplished through progressive taxes on property.
 Paine contends the poor population consists mostly of children and the elderly, who are unable to participate in the workforce.
 In addition to the elderly and children, Paine also concedes that there are still some others rendered poor from the economic burden of tax and children.
 In accordance with his belief that charity as a natural right, Paine presumes only republican or democratic regimes can effectively carry out successful welfare programs.
-Though Paine does not directly condone or promote up-rise against the British monarchy, and utilizes rather subdued rhetoric in comparison to his other controversial works, revolutionary currents run beneath the surface of the text.
+Though Paine does not directly condone or promote an uprising against the British monarchy, and utilizes rather subdued rhetoric in comparison to his other controversial works, revolutionary currents run beneath the surface of the text.